 Ontario government removes rent control on all new units

 Anyone who is currently renting can rest easy.
-Whether your rental apartment is on a year lease or you’re renting month-to-month, rent control will continue to protect you.* Your landlord can raise rent only the annual capped amount, which is set at 1.8% for 2019.
+Whether your rental apartment is on a year lease or you’re renting month-to-month, rent control will continue to protect you.
+“The units in an existing residential building, where any part of the building was occupied on or before November 15, 2018, would be subject to rent control.
+However, if an addition is added to the building, and the new unit or units are completely within the new addition, those new units would be exempt from rent control.”* For rent controlled units, the landlord can raise rent only the annual capped amount, which is set at 1.8% for 2019.

 Doug Ford quotes Ontario’s low vacancy rate (1.6%), and it is very true that we need to build more housing across the province.
 However, that housing needs to be affordable, especially in Toronto where rising prices are driving people away.
 Is removing rent control really the solution?